 Required Licenses

-- Business License: Must be obtained from the local government office.
-Requires proof of business structure, tax identification number, and payment of applicable fees.
+- Business License: Must be obtained from the local government, showing proof of business registration and compliance with local business regulations.

 Insurance Requirements

-- Commercial Auto Insurance: If vehicles are used for business purposes, commercial auto insurance is required.
-Must cover liability and physical damage.
+- Commercial Auto Insurance: If vehicles are used for transporting equipment or staff, this insurance covers vehicle-related incidents.

 Training Certifications